CIM Real Estate Finance Trust (fka Cole Credit Property Trust IV) Updated July 17, 2020

 The Company’s board of directors approved the change of the corporate name of the Company to CIM Real Estate Finance Trust, Inc., on August 14, 2019.

-According to filings with the SEC, the REIT’s board has reportedly approved an $8.65 per share net asset value of the company’s common stock as of December 31, 2018.
+According to filings with the SEC, the REIT’s NAV continues to decline.
+The board has reportedly declared a $7.26 net asset value per share for the company’s common stock as of March 31, 2020.

 The board previously approved a per share NAV of $9.37 as of December 31, 2017, $10.08 as of December 31, 2016, $9.92 as of September 30, 2016, and $9.70 as of August 31, 2015.

-According to Central Trade & Transfer, a secondary market website, shares of CIM Real Estate Finance Trust are listed for just $6.80 per share.
+According to Central Trade & Transfer, a secondary market website, shares of CIM Real Estate Finance Trust have recently sold for $4.27 per share.
 Unfortunately for many investors, it appears that the secondary market price would represent a loss on their initial capital investment.
-The original offering price was $10.00/share.

 Prior to making recommendations to an individual investor, brokerage firms are required by the Financial Industry Regulatory Authority (FINRA) to disclose all the risks of an investment.
 Recommendations should only be made if the investment is suitable for an individual investor given their age, investment objections, investment experience and risk tolerance.